THIS ARTICLE INCLUDES A FREE PRINTABLE

 Amy Lyon, a fifth-grade teacher from New Hampshire, created an entire grit curriculum based on the book The Optimistic Child by Martin Seligman, University of Pennsylvania professor and co-founder of Positive Psychology.
 Lyon uses the “grit pie” activity with her students to teach optimism and help them become aware of their thoughts.

 The pie represents an obstacle the student is facing.
-Each slice of pie symbolizes a cause of the problem.
-For each slice, students analyze whether their thoughts about the problem are permanent (“I’ll never be good at math”) or temporary (“My friend was talking too much and distracting me”) and whether they blame themselves (“I should have asked the teacher for help when I didn’t understand”) or others (“The teacher didn’t teach us this material!”).
+Each slice of pie symbolises a cause of the problem.
+For each slice, students analyse whether their thoughts about the problem are permanent (“I’ll never be good at maths”) or temporary (“My friend was talking too much and distracting me”) and whether they blame themselves (“I should have asked the teacher for help when I didn’t understand”) or others (“The teacher didn’t teach us this material!”).

-Hopefully, most of your child’s problems will be categorized as “temporary” and he’ll take at least some responsibility for causing the problem.
+Hopefully, most of your child’s problems will be categorised as “temporary” and they'll take at least some responsibility for causing the problem.

 9. Share Your Passions

-Lastly, you can inspire your child to find hobbies and interests he’s passionate about by enthusiastically sharing your own passions.
+Lastly, you can inspire your child to find hobbies and interests they're passionate about by enthusiastically sharing your own passions.

-This will also encourage your child to openly share his own passions with you.
-Be supportive and interested in whatever your child is passionate about, and provide resources that will help him explore and develop these interests.
+This will also encourage your child to openly share their own passions with you.
+Be supportive and interested in whatever your child is passionate about, and provide resources to help them explore and develop these interests.